 You can also then apply to the Medical Board of Australia for registration using your comparability outcome letter.

 What will I do in the Program?

 You will work as a General Practitioner under supervision and will undertake assessments to help you on your way to becoming a Fellowed doctor.
 Please also note that the learning modules and educational component will begin from their first day of work at the practice.

 You will need to submit AHPRA supervisor reports every three months, and undertake a Workplace Based Assessment.
 The WBA can be commenced as soon as you start work but will need to be completed within 6 months.

-In addition to the above learning activities, doctors who were partially comparable will need to sit for the AKT, KFP and OSCE Fellowship exams within two years of working full time.
+In addition to the above learning activities, doctors who were partially comparable will need to sit for the AKT, KFP and CCE (previously the OSCE) Fellowship exams within two years of working full time.
 Four years is the maximum amount of time a participant may remain on the program.

 DO YOU NEED HELP?

 Our team offer General Practitioners assistance with finding jobs and a career pathway, and Medical Facilities to find a new Medical Practitioner.
 We also help with the full application process with AHPRA, RACGP, ACRRM, Department of Health, Medicare including 19AA & 19AB.
 If we can help, please contact us at email@example.com.

 People Medical Consulting are a team of professionals with a passion for guiding those specialising in the Medical industry to find their career pathway and settle into Australia.
 Working with both Australian trained and Overseas trained professionals, we have extensive experience in Recruitment of General Practitioners and Document Assistance for those requiring support with RACGP, AHPRA, 19AA and 19AB Medicare Exemptions.